 - Doctors notes

 Technology is changing every day at what feels like an ever-increasing speed.
-Technology has changed many aspects of society including family law.
-Technology now plays a role in every aspect of a case including:
+Technology has changed many aspects of society, including family law.
+Technology now plays a role in every part of a case, including:

 - Before the case begins